• Skip to primary navigation

 One of the best things about Mexico City is that there are so many free activities.
 For me, one of the cool things to do in Mexico City that is highly recommended by many is the free walking tour.

-I would say try doing this free tour on your first day as it will help you get more acquainted with the city.
+While you’re here in the city, I would say try doing this free tour on your first day as it will 100% help you get more acquainted with the city.

 That way, when you’re walking around solo, especially if you’ve not met with locals, you’ll feel more comfortable exploring Mexico City.

-You’ll get a great introduction to the city as well as some epic stories, not to mention great tips about the city.
+You’ll get a great introduction to the city as well as some epic stories, not to mention great tips about the city straight from the locals themselves.

 💡Smart Travel Tip

-When taking the tour, don’t forget to carry water, sun lotion, and a hat to protect yourself from that blazing sun!
+When taking the tour, remember to carry some water, some UV sun screen, and a hat or cap to protect your head from the blazing sun!

-The guides speak both English and Spanish, so no problem if you’ve still not brushed up your Spanish skill.
+The guides speak both English and Spanish, so no problem if you’ve still not quite brushed up your Spanish skills to as good as you’d like.

-One of the coolest things in Mexico is to explore the sheer amount of history and culture the city has to offer.
+One of the coolest things in Mexico is to explore the sheer amount of history and culture the city has to offer around every corner and street.

 mexico city museum